 Let’s be candid: a lot of online events fail to meet everyone's expectations due to a lack of planning and following best practices recommendations.
 Tips in this article will put you on the path to meet and exceed your expectations, and those of your attendees, resulting in a successful event.
 These tips will help when you are preparing to present in a meeting or a webinar.
 Note, a webinar license does need to be purchased to use the webinar platform, and there is a cost associated.
 See our Webinar Guide for additional information on using the webinar platform.

 Take a few minutes to review all settings offered for both live and recorded sessions - you may be surprised at some of your great options!
-Access your account from the website or your desktop client app.
 Meeting Settings apply by default to all meetings; however, when scheduling a meeting you can disable or enable some of the options on a per meeting basis.
 Additional settings are available only in the desktop app; these settings will also apply to all meetings.
 The settings you choose apply to your hosted meetings, regardless of how you connect to your meetings (desktop app, website portal, or Canvas).

 When scheduling a meeting or webinar, the registration option can provide valuable data for analysis before the event.
 In addition to gathering basic information such as name, email, and organization, you have the opportunity to customize questions to learn more about the registrant’s knowledge and experience on the topic offered.
 What you learn from the responses may lead you to modify your presentation to address the needs of your audience.